-Learn from leading experts of government agencies such as the Centers for Disease Control (CDC) and Prevention, international organizations, research facilities, and others on the front lines of the profession at institutions around the world.
+Learn from leading experts of government agencies such as the Centers for Disease Control and Prevention (CDC), international organizations, research facilities, and others on the front lines of the profession at institutions around the world.
 The conference also hosts numerous networking opportunities with thousands of infection preventionists and other clinical professionals from the U.S. and abroad.

-Session formats include plenary, concurrent, and 30/30 split sessions, along with in-depth workshops, pre-conference one-day workshops, oral abstracts, and poster presentations.
-More specific information on the 2018 conference education program will be posted to the website in January 2018.
+Session formats include plenary, concurrent, and 30/30 split sessions, as well as in-depth workshops, pre-conference one-day programs, oral abstracts, and poster presentations.

-The Call for Speakers closed on Monday, August 7.
+The call for speakers closed on Monday, August 7, 2017.

-The Association for Professionals in Infection Control and Epidemiology, Inc. (APIC) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation (ANCC).
+The Association for Professionals in Infection Control and Epidemiology, Inc. (APIC) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s (ANCC) Commission on Accreditation.
 One contact hour is defined as one hour of time spent in an educational experience.